David Paulides: Missing 411

 Paulides' books publicized the fact that the US National Park Service does not keep an independent list of people that go missing in their parks.
-While there is a database for incident and criminal reports, it is not widely or consistently used and it doesn't interface with other criminal databases.
+While there is a database for incident and criminal reports, it is not widely or consistently used and it does not interface with other criminal databases.
 In response, a petition was created to make the department accountable.

-The interest in the book series prompted the creation of a documentary film based on the Missing 411 books; this film was released in 2017.
+The interest in the book series prompted the creation of a documentary film based on the Missing 411 books; this film was released in 2016.
 Images of maps made by Paulides regarding his theory have been frequently shared on social media.
 The theory has also gone viral on TikTok.

 Kyle Polich, a data scientist and host of the Data Skeptic podcast, documented his analysis of Paulides' claims in the article "Missing411" and presented his analysis to a SkeptiCamp held in 2017 by the Monterey County Skeptics.
 He concluded that the allegedly unusual disappearances represent nothing unusual at all, and are instead best explained by non-mysterious causes such as falling or sudden health crises leading to a lone person becoming immobilized off-trail, drowning, bear (or other animal) attack, environmental exposure, or even deliberate disappearance.
 After analyzing the missing person data, Polich concluded that these cases are not "outside the frequency that one would expect, or that there is anything unexplainable that I was able to identify."
 This presentation was discussed in a February 2017 article in Skeptical Inquirer, a publication of the CSI.
 In the article, Susan Gerbic reported "Paulides ... gave no reason for these disappearances but finds odd correlations for them.
 For example, two women missing in different years both had names starting with an 'A' with three-letters, Amy and Ann."
 Polich concluded in his analysis: "I've exhausted my exploration for anything genuinely unusual.
 After careful review, to me, not a single case stands out nor do the frequencies involved seem outside of expectations."